stevan/PS-MindMapper/documents/meta/README.md

 - Create your document in the appropriate `documents/` subdirectory, then add links to it in relevant views.
 The same document can be referenced from multiple views.

+### AI Assistant Context
+- `CLAUDE.md` at the root stores preferences and conventions for AI assistants working with the knowledge base.
+It acts like a dotfile, containing formatting guidelines, established patterns, and session notes.
+Not linked from views - it's reference material for AI, not navigable content for users.

 ## Benefits
 ### Key Advantages